Listen to the More Recipes About Music & Food Spotify Playlist

 Either you believe this is the single greatest Jon Cryer performance coupled with the greatest lip sync ever filmed or you are wrong.
 It’s also a loving tribute to the greatness of Otis Redding.
 “Try A Little Tenderness” is peak Redding to me.
 Simultaneously heartfelt and heartbreaking, it’s a blueprint for the perfect soul song.
 It’s also my favorite Redding recording.

-Having successfully made an oven baked chicken parm, I decided to continue my “Oven Fried Stuff” quest with a favorite bar snack – chicken tenders.
+Having successfully made oven-baked chicken parm, I decided to continue my “Oven-Fried Stuff” quest with a favorite bar snack – chicken tenders.
 As a bonus, it gave me a reason to make a Rick & Morty Szechuan Knockoff Sauce.

 Breadcrumbs or panko are extremely dull choices for chicken breading.
 Sure, they are cheap and easy, but nowhere near as interesting as pretzels.
 I started making pretzel coated fried chicken for a chicken & waffles brunch special.
 Since then, I have used pretzels as breading for a variety of chicken sandwiches.
 They actually hold up better than panko or breadcrumbs in commercial fryers because they absorb less grease and get crunchier.